brave/adblock-rust/README.md

 ### External domain resolution

 By default, `adblock-rust` ships with a built-in domain resolution implementation (through the [addr](https://crates.io/crates/addr) crate) that will generally suffice for standalone use-cases.
 For more advanced use-cases, disabling the `embedded-domain-resolver` feature will allow `adblock-rust` to use an external domain resolution implementation instead.
 This is extremely useful to reduce binary bloat and improve consistency when embedding `adblock-rust` within a browser.

+### Parsing resources from uBlock Origin's formats

+`adblock-rust` uses uBlock Origin-compatible resources for scriptlet injection and redirect rules.
+The `resource-assembler` feature allows `adblock-rust` to parse these resources directly from the file formats used by the uBlock Origin repository.